lanwin/esphome_samsung_ac/readme.md

 ## FAQ

-* **Did I need to power cycle my Samsung devices to make it work?** No, but the should be turned on
+* **Did I need to power cycle my Samsung devices to make it work?** No, but the should be turned on.
-* **Did this works also with Samsung heat pumps?** Yes, while it was not desinged in the first place, we have reports that it also works with them.
+* **Did this works also with Samsung heat pumps?** Yes, while it was not desinged in the first place for them, we have reports that it also works there.
 * **Did I need a ESP for each indoor device?** When all your indoor devices are connected to the same outdoor device, then you need just one.
 Otherwise you need one for each outdoor device.

 ## NASA vs Non NASA